constantine-fry/das-quadrat/README.md

 ###Usage

 #####LSApplicationQueriesSchemes
-On iOS9 an app must declare which URL scheme it wants to open with `canOpenURL:`.
+On iOS9 an app must declare which URL scheme it wants to check with `canOpenURL:`.
 To enable native authorization with Foursquare app you must add `foursquareauth` to `LSApplicationQueriesSchemes` array in info.plist file in your project.